-Harlow observed that no matter which surrogate mother held the food, the infants would spend more of their time with the comforting cloth mother.
-If only the wire mother had food, the monkeys would go to them only when they were hungry.
+Harlow observed that no matter which surrogate mother held the food, the infants would spend more time with the comforting cloth mother.
+If only the wire mother had food, the monkeys would only go to them when hungry.
 Otherwise, they would stay in the comfort of the cloth mother.

 This doesn’t mean that the monkeys were fully developed socially.
-When all of these monkeys were placed back into cages with other monkeys, they didn’t integrate well.
-They were shy, didn’t stand up for themselves if they were bullied, and had trouble mating.
-The monkeys that did become mothers also had trouble raising a monkey of their own.
-Harlow believed that these behaviors were a result of the events in their infancy.
+When these monkeys were placed back into cages with other monkeys, they didn’t integrate well.
+They were shy, didn’t stand up for themselves if bullied, and had trouble mating.
+The monkeys that did become mothers also had trouble raising their monkeys.
+Harlow believed these behaviors resulted from the events in their infancy.

 Controversy and Other Studies on Attachment

-If you find yourself thinking, “Those poor monkeys!” you’re not alone.
-Many people believed that Harlow’s experiments were unethical in nature.
+If you think, “Those poor monkeys!” you’re not alone.
+Many people believed that Harlow’s experiments were unethical.
 Why would you subject live animals to an experiment that would ultimately traumatize them?
 Remember, some of these monkeys died early due to starvation caused by anxious behaviors.
 Did those monkeys need to die for the good of science?

 While some say yes, others say no. Not all studies on attachment took such harsh measures.
-John Bowly and Mary Ainsworth, for example, simply observed parents and children as parents left the room for a few minutes at a time.
-You can learn more about these studies, and the Attachment Styles that were developed as a result of these studies, in another video.
+For example, John Bowlby and Mary Ainsworth observed parents and children as parents left the room for a few minutes at a time.
+You can learn more about these studies, and the Attachment Styles developed as a result of these studies in another video.

-Despite the controversy surrounding his experiments, Harlow did make a positive impact on the world of psychology and parenting.
+Despite the controversy surrounding his experiments, Harlow did positively impact the world of psychology and parenting.
 The risks he took for studying love and care, when those topics weren’t discussed in psychology, paid off.
 His work showed the importance of love and affection.
 Caregivers, parents, and guardians took note.
 If your parents or grandparents showed you love and affection as a child, you can thank the research of Harry Harlow and other psychologists who studied Attachment and development.